Art&Craft

 Wooden shoes - past, present and ... future!?

 My friend Daniela Ivanov, with whom I share a passion for wood, gave me the idea for this article.
 She told me about a German company that makes wooden shoes.
-As I was reading about them, other examples of shoes came to my mind, some of which have even become country symbols.
-I realised that wooden shoes have a rich past, they have a present and they might have a future.
-Let's see what I'm basing this on.
+As I was reading about them, other examples of shoes came to mind, some of which have even become a symbol of their country.
+I realized that wooden shoes have a rich past, they have a present, and they might have a future.
+Let's see what I am basing this on.

-The best known wooden shoes are of course the Dutch, but there is evidence of wooden shoes long before that.
-In the Clermont Museum in France there is a pair of Gallo-Roman shoes, lined with sheepskin, dating from the 2nd century.
+The best-known wooden shoes are of course the Dutch, but there is evidence of wooden shoes long before that.
+In the Clermont Museum in France, there is a pair of Gallo-Roman shoes, lined with sheepskin, dating back to the 2nd century.

 gallo-roman sandals photo source: users.stlcc.edu